How effective this solardiet actually is?

 On the other hand, the algae also gets some advantages from this symbiosis.
 As needs to have a host organism in order to survive, the body of nudibranch simply provides it just another home.
 According to several studies, algae stored on slug’s body starts reproducing rapidly.
 Similarly to the plants in greenhouses, it has shown to produce more nutrients that they actually need which suggests that it has ideal living conditions.

 There is no surprise that this sea slug has gained some sort of celebrity status amongst the divers – everybody wants to see it but only a few of them are lucky enough.
-If you are a long-time fan or just became one, you can try your luck in Padangbai, Bali because it is one of few places where you are able to spot it.
+If you are a long-time fan or just became one, you can try your luck in our Bali dive sites as they are one of few places where you are able to spot it.
 Solar powered nudis remain mysterious because scientists still do not know how they keep the algae alive inside their bodies yet also how it is possible that they are not destroyed by their digestion or immunity system?
 Answer to there questions could bring us some important findings applicable in the fields of immunology and genetics.